dzoladz/dzoladz/content/project/lingo.md

 +++

-Ohio’s first ILEAD USA, a multi-state program designed to help library staff understand and respond to user needs through the application of participatory technology tools.

-Ohio participants will join others from Colorado, Illinois, Iowa, and Utah in this national initiative.
-Zoladz and Zavaloff will be assigned to teams that will work on a single group project to address at least one identified need within their communities of users.
-ILEAD USA is funded by a Laura Bush 21st Century Librarian Program grant to the State Library of Illinois from the Institute of Museum and Library Services.
+Ohio’s first ILEAD USA was a multi-state immersive continuing education program that develops library leaders through projects based on community needs via the application of participatory technology tools.
+Ohio participants joined others from Colorado, Illinois, Iowa, and Utah in this national initiative.
+ILEAD USA was funded by a Laura Bush 21st Century Librarian Program grant to the State Library of Illinois from the Institute of Museum and Library Services.

+Myself, and a former CSCC colleague Julie Zaveloff, were selected as part of the initial group from Ohio.
+Our team was rounded out by other librarians from around the state:

+- Kirstin Krumsee, State Library of Ohio
+- Jessica Crossfield McIntosh, Otterbein University
+- David Green, OhioNET

 {{< figure src="/dzoladz/img/lingo/zoladz-zaveloff.jpg" title="Derek Zoladz and Julie Zaveloff" caption="Columbus State Librarians selected for ILEAD USA - OHIO 2013" attr="">}}

-ILEAD USA is an immersive continuing education program that develops library leaders through projects based on community needs using technology.
   As part of the first in-person session in March, teams had only a few hours each evening to create short videos explaining their projects.
 [insert initial Lost In Translation video here]

-Our idea of what we would try to do changed quite a bit, from a dictionary to a classification translator tool.

-[Branding board and concepts for the app]
+Our team was called 'Lost In Translation', as our original idea for the project was to create a dictionary that would demystify library jargon... but we ended up designing a classification translation tool.

 {{< figure src="/dzoladz/img/lingo/lingo-icon.png" title="Application Logo" caption="Designed by Lost in Translation team member Kirstin Krumsee" attr="">}}

-Some information regarding the application here

 {{< figure src="/dzoladz/img/lingo/lingo-1.png" title="UI Design Mock-up for Lingo" caption="" attr="">}}

+I've met some lifelong friends during this year.
+I'm sure we'll meet again on a number of future projects.
+Project code is available on [GitHub](https://github.com/dzoladz/know-the-lingo), although unmaintained.

-Our final pitch of the application was to our local library administration, participating organizations and team partners, and the State Library of Ohio Board.
+We made a final pitch of the application to our local library administrations, participating organizations and partners, as well as to the State Library of Ohio Board.

 {{< figure src="/dzoladz/img/lingo/board-presentation.jpg" title="Derek Zoladz and Kirstin Krumsee" caption="Describing Lingo and it's Role" attr="">}}